Celebrating APIMEDA History & Culture

 Arundhati Rao

-The appointee to the Governor’s Commission on Service and Volunteerism shares the one volunteer project that changed her life.
+The appointee to the Governor's Commission on Service and Volunteerism employs her personal history of philanthropy to inspire others to give back.

 Liyan Song